libo-huang/Awesome-Incremental-Generative-Learning/README.md

 ## Contribute
-**1. Fork the Project:** Click the `Fork` button in the top right corner to fork the project to your personal GitHub account.
+**1. Fork the Repository:** Click the `Fork` button in the top right corner to fork the repository to your personal GitHub account.

-**2. Clone the Forked Project:** Clone the forked project to your local machine:
+**2. Clone the Forked Repository:** Clone the forked repository to your local machine.
 ```bash
 git clone https://github.com/[github_user]/Awesome-Incremental-Generative-Learning.git
 cd Awesome-Incremental-Generative-Learning
 ```

-**3. Create a New Branch:** Create a new branch in your local repository to make your changes:
+**3. Create a New Branch:** Create a new branch in your local repository to make your changes.
 ```bash
 git checkout -b local_branch
 ```

-**4. Make and Commit Changes:** Make your changes on the new branch; then add and commit the changes:
+**4. Make and Commit Changes:** Make your changes on the new branch; then add and commit the changes.
 ```bash
 # Add changes to the local markdown file
 git add .